Can You Take Too Much Vitamin D? Signs of Toxicity & Limits

 Mental and Neurological Effects

-A 64-year-old man accidentally took extremely high doses daily.
-He remained agitated and confused for ten days during hospitalization.
+In one documented case, a 64-year-old man accidentally took extremely high doses and remained agitated and confused for ten days during hospitalization.
+In the most severe cases, people have experienced hallucinations or coma, though such extremes are rare.

 Symptom Type Common Experiences Frequency Recovery Time